IgorStojadinovic/Node-Authentication-Backend/README.md

 }
 ```

-This route will generate accessToken which is used as Bearer Token in Postman for /users and /employees routes<br>
+This route will generate accessToken which is used as Bearer Token in Postman for /users and /employees routes.<br>
 AccessToken lasts only 60 seconds.
 For production it's can be set to 5~15min<br>
 AuthController.js line 34

 # /refresh

 Generates a new AccessToken<br>
-Eveytime /auth was called it generates jwt cookie which is used in /refresh
+Every time /auth was called it generates jwt cookie which is used in /refresh<br>
+Send GET request to http://localhost:3500/refresh

 # /logout

 Send GET request to http://localhost:3500/logout <br>
-with generated accesToken from /auth as Bearer Token <br>
+With generated accesToken from /auth as Bearer Token <br>
 Response should be:

 ```